This is a true story.

 “Yeah, maybe,” Roland replied, storing it away like chocolate for later.
 “And then, cuz he always seeing me write my name, he wants to know how he can do that too.
 It took him two years, but he finally got it.”

-Ignoring me, Roland went on, “Before Mikey…well, me and my friends was starting to get into some bad shit, you know?
-Selling drugs and guns, and always having to prove we was bad so everybody be ‘respecting’ us, and all that kinda protecting your turf junk that never ends.
+Ignoring me, Roland went on, “Before Mikey, well, me and my friends was starting to get into some bad shit, you know?
+Selling drugs and guns, and always having to prove we bad so everybody be ‘respecting’ us, and all that kinda protecting your turf shit that never ends.
 Anyway, half of ‘em is in lock-up now and the other half got ankle bracelets.
 Three of ‘em are dead, including my best friend.”

 “And he wanted to do—”